For an overview of Magma including background, hardware requirements, and description of architecture, please see Magma: Overview.

 During the Fuchsia boot sequence, a Magma system driver is instantiated for each physical device capable of accelerated graphics.
 The instantiation creates a device binding in the class gpu; for example, in a single gpu system the device is bound to /dev/class/gpu/000.
 With appropriate application privilege, client drivers may scan for the presence of one or more gpu class devices, and open them.
 Synchronous queries may be performed on the device file descriptor to return various parameters, some of which may be useful for helping the application decide which physical devices, under which configuration, to work with.

 When the application declares its intent to work with a particular physical device, a connection is established to the Magma system driver.
+In Vulkan, for example, the intention to work with a physical device is expressed by calling vkCreateDevice().
 This connection forms the basis for all further communication between the client driver and system driver.
 A connection allows the client driver to allocate buffers and map them into the gpu address space.
 The connection defines a memory isolation boundary; Magma guarantees that buffers mapped into one connection’s address space are by default not accessible to another connection.
 Buffer sharing between connections is possible with explicit export/import.

 To execute work on the gpu, a context is needed.
 Contexts are scheduled for execution on the gpu by the Magma system driver.
 Contexts should contain all gpu state required to allow for multiple contexts to be switched onto the hardware.
 Command buffers are used to set the state of the gpu, so command buffers are submitted to a particular context.
 Magma supports multiple contexts per connection; this is to allow for more than one context to share a single address space.

 When a client connection is closed, to avoid gpu fault the address space must remain alive while gpu is executing work using that address space; therefore, context takes a shared reference on the address space.